equivalent/equivalent.github.io/_posts/til/2019-09-02-pagination-should-first-page-start-from-0-of-from-1.md

 On technical side this works but at the same time you look at `&page=3` you would expect it's 3rd page but really it's 4th page.

+This mean `last page` is not the same as `total number` of pages.

+This will start being problem once you consider Math: Because last page is `3` and we limit by `10` that means `10 * 3` = 30 elements ?
-How about the math ? `10 * 3` => 30 elements ?
-No it's up to 40
-elements `10 * 4`.
+No it's up to 40 elements `10 * 4` (4 pages in total).
 This may be bit confusing for clients using your API

 ## Conclusion